python/cpython/Doc/library/sqlite3.rst

 How to handle non-UTF-8 text encodings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, :mod:`!sqlite3` adapts SQLite values with the ``TEXT`` data type using :class:`str`.
+By default, :mod:`!sqlite3` uses :class:`str` to adapt SQLite values with the ``TEXT`` data type.
-This works well for UTF-8 encoded text, but it will fail for other encodings and invalid UTF-8.
+This works well for UTF-8 encoded text, but it might fail for other encodings and invalid UTF-8.
 You can use a custom :attr:`~Connection.text_factory` to handle such cases.

-Because of SQLite's `flexible typing`_, it is not uncommon to encounter table columns with the ``TEXT`` data type, containing non-UTF-8 encodings, or even arbitrary data.
+Because of SQLite's `flexible typing`_, it is not uncommon to encounter table columns with the ``TEXT`` data type containing non-UTF-8 encodings, or even arbitrary data.
-To demonstrate, let's assume we've got a database with ISO-8859-2 (Latin 2) encoded text, for example a table of Czech-English dictionary entries.
+To demonstrate, let's assume we have a database with ISO-8859-2 (Latin-2) encoded text, for example a table of Czech-English dictionary entries.
-Assuming we now have a :class:`Connection` instance :py:data:`!con` connected to this database, we can decode the Latin 2 encoded text using this :attr:`~Connection.text_factory`:
+Assuming we now have a :class:`Connection` instance :py:data:`!con` connected to this database, we can decode the Latin-2 encoded text using this :attr:`~Connection.text_factory`:

 .. testcode::